Rankorrdagod/assignment2/README.md

 - compiled images and decided on D&D theme for teams page
 - picked classes for everyone with their approvals
 - thank you to kyle, frank, jesse and casey for the modeling.
+## Write Up
+Besides the grid set up taking a little while to get going correctly things for the most part cooperated.
+Images were awkward getting to get the same size, as you can see Casey's is still slightly larger because of the aspect ratio, changing height to 100% skews the other photos might try changing to 50% but i imagine that would just end upsquishing Casey.
+Couldn't remember early on how to make just certain portions of text to change color like in meet the team, applied <span> and a class id to accomplish the change.
+Also had a weird issue where my github pulls weren't up to date on my lap top but the issue seems to have fixed it self on its own.